- Braintrust CLI (recommended): Requires a single command with AWS credentials

 Create the CloudFormation stack

-There are just a few relevant parameters you should consider for most use cases:- A stack name.
+- A stack name.
 This is arbitrary and allows you to refer back to the stack later.
 A name like “braintrust” or “braintrust-dev” should be fine.

 --org-nameshould be the name of your organization (you can find this in your URL on the app, e.g.https://www.braintrust.dev/app/<YOUR_ORG_NAME>/...).
 This will ensure that only users with access to your organization can invoke commands on your Braintrust endpoint.--provisioned-concurrencythe number of lambda workers to keep running in memory.
 This is useful if you expect to have a lot of concurrent users, or if you want to reduce the cold-start latency of your API calls.
 Each increment costs about $40/month in AWS costs.
 The default is 0.--templateif you are deploying in a region other thanus-east-1, you should specify the template for that region.

-Verifying the stack
+Verify the stack

 Run the following command to test that the stack is running.
 The first time you run it, AWS may do some setup work to provision your lambda function, and it can take up to 30 seconds to run.{"id":"80c48a10-4888-4382-a55b-255018e70fe5","email":"[email protected]","organizations":[]}.

-Configure your organization’s endpoint
+Configure your organization

 Visit your organization’s settings page and set the API URL captured above.
 You can skip the realtime URL and proxy URL, unless you have an advanced need that requires it (see the docker guide for more information).
 Once you configure the URL, select Save.
 The page automatically attempts to test that you’re authorized to access the URL.